cleancodelover/remoting/README.md

-# 📚 Book Sharing Platform
+# 📚 Book Reading Platform

-Welcome to the **Book Sharing Platform**, a user-friendly application designed to connect authors with readers.
+Welcome to the **Book Platform**, a user-friendly application designed to connect authors with readers.
 This platform allows anyone to sign up as an author, upload their books, and share them with a community of passionate readers.
 Readers can explore, discover, and read books directly on the platform.

 ## ✨ **Design Philosophy**
 Simplicity, ease of use, and accessibility are at the heart of this project.
 The platform features a sleek dark theme to create a comfortable reading experience, especially for users who may spend extended periods immersed in books.
 The intuitive design ensures seamless navigation for both authors and readers.